Onimusha: Warlords: Reception

 At the SIGGRAPH 2000 conference, Onimusha received the "Best of Show" award for its opening sequence.
 Complex listed it as one of the most beloved and missed PlayStation 2 games.
 The reviewer from GameSpot said that he was called biased multiple times when doing the article for the video game.
 In a 2010 retrospective, GamePro ranked it as the 28th best game for the PlayStation 2.
 In 2012, FHM included the game's Kaede among the nine "sexiest ninja babes in games".

 The 2019 remaster received mixed-to-positive reviews from critics; while its action gameplay was praised for standing the test of time, its visuals, game design, and presentation were said to have aged poorly.
 The remaster's lack of the additional content found in Genma Onimusha was also met with criticism.
 Horror media website Bloody Disgusting gave it a 3.5/5, writing that "beneath a new lick of paint and some clever adjustments, Onimusha: Warlords doesn't make for an essential action game in 2019, but it's a great modernization all the same", while Windows Central gave the Xbox One version a 4 out of 5, calling it "not perfect by any means", but going on to state that it was a "wonderful blast from the past".
-In a more critical review, IGN awarded the game with a 6.5/10, the final verdict being that "Onimusha: Warlords is exactly how you remember it, and in 2019, that's not necessarily a good thing".
+In a more critical review, IGN awarded the game with a 6.5/10, the final verdict being that Onimusha: Warlords is exactly how the players remember it, but felt to be not a "good" thing.